How to Install AnyDesk on Debian 13, 12 and 11

 Remove the AnyDesk Repository

-If you do not plan to reinstall AnyDesk, also remove the repository configuration and GPG key:
+If you do not plan to reinstall AnyDesk, remove the repository entry and key for the method you used.

 If you used extrepo: